 Davis said he believes forgiveness is the answer to moving forward and a choice that needs to be made daily.

 “I had to get to a point where I could forgive and be OK with the outcome,” Dirk Davis said.
 “I have a haunting notion that love is the key, even with shooters, but I am a fallible human being so I haven’t worked that part out to perfection, but love is the answer to how we get there.”

 Chelsea Sanderson, senior business administration major, went to the festival with friends but left before the shooting.
 However, her friends stayed.

 Sanderson said not knowing how to help her friends move on afterward was the worst part.

 “I could not tell what they were thinking or feeling, and not being able to help carry their burdens left me feeling helpless,” Sanderson said.

 Las Vegas held a Day of remembrance Oct.
 1, which included a sunrise remembrance ceremony held by the police department and a prayer vigil at City Hall.
 The Las Vegas Strip went completely dark as names of the victims were read at 10:05 p.m. — the time the shooting began.

 Jason Aldean held a concert Sept.
-29 in Irvine, Calif., where several survivors attended although they were devastated, they were not defeated.
+29 in Irvine, Calif., where several survivors attended to show that although they were devastated by the attack, they were not defeated.